 What About the Science?

 Some clinical studies are mentioned on the Medifast website, but from what we gathered, these do not prove it will be effective for you.
 It really just depends on the individual and his or her weight-loss goals.
 The truth is, reducing your daily caloric intake may give you similar results and this doesn’t cost as much money.
-At DietSpotlight, we prefer to see solid science that supports the diet program we’re reviewing.
+At DietSpotlight, we prefer to see solid science that supports the diet program we’re.

 The Bottom Line – Does Medifast Work?